 Because Rutgers University is accredited, course credit will fulfill general education requirements at most universities and colleges throughout the country.

 NNU is collaborating with Rutgers’ Institute for Women’s Leadership (IWL) because it is an internationally renowned consortium of academic-activist centers.
 The IWL is distinguished for providing leadership training to some of the world’s most formidable women’s leaders.
 Programs at the IWL include the Center for American Women and Politics, the Institute for Research on Women, the Center for Women’s Global Leadership, and the Center for Women and Work.
 The Rutgers Department of Women’s and Gender Studies is also a part of this consortium.

 Significantly, the IWL has relationships with many international activist non-governmental organizations (NGOs) that have been active in the fight for a Robin Hood tax, a campaign NNU has spearheaded in the United States.
 Many of these NGOs, based in the global South (a term used to refer collectively to the poorest regions in the world), share the values that animate NNU’s Nurses Campaign to Heal America.
 Many were founded on the belief that activists must link their struggles for health and healthcare to greater public spending on education and social programs; sufficient earning power to avoid deprivation of food, nutrition, and shelter; female literacy; women’s equality; and respect for social, economic, political, and civil rights.
 Housing a certificate program at the IWL will enable NNU to forge enduring alliances with NGOs working to provide universal healthcare globally and to better humanity.

 I am really interested taking courses but not sure I can afford tuition.
 Will NNU be offering scholarship opportunities?

-Are RNs finding the first pilot course interesting and relevant to their work at the bedside every day?
+Are RNs finding the courses interesting and relevant to their work at the bedside every day?

-Click here for more information.
-Watch for continual updates on our website.
+Click here to request more information.
+Watch for updates on our website.